-Delivery Risk Explanation Proposed Action Fina ancial 1 The 2018 M2 revenue forecast estimate is \$13.1 billion, which represents a 46 percent decrease in forecasted revenue since M2 adoption.
+Delivery Risk Explanation Proposed Action Fina Financial 1 The 2018 M2 revenue forecast estimate is \$13.1 billion, which represents a 46 percent decrease in forecasted revenue since M2 adoption.
 Sales tax revenue has been impacted by the recession and changes in consumer spending habits.
-The 2018 forecast results in greater reliance on external funding to deliver the Freeway Program.
-OCTA will continue to pursue available state and federal revenue.
+The 2019 forecast that is planned to go to the Board on October 28, 2019 will reflect an updated review forecast of \$13.4 billion.
+The 2019 higher forecast provides a positive change which gives relief to the reliance on external funding to deliver the Freeway Program.
+OCTA will continue to actively pursue available state and federal revenue, and work with Caltrans to identify cost effective freeway alternatives.
 2 Inability to scale the Freeway Program to available revenue and still deliver the promise.
-The freeway program includes set project scopes leaving very little flexibility in what is delivered.
-OCTA will work closely with Caltrans to identify lower cost freeway alternative options for approval.
-3 Sustain Metrolink train service as an attractive alternative to driving in Orange County with the limits of available revenue.
+The M2 Freeway Program includes set project scopes leaving very little flexibility in what is delivered.
+OCTA will work closely with Caltrans to apply value engineering strategies on projects to manage costs.
+3 Schedule and scope changes on critical capital projects impacting delivery and project costs.
+Changes as a result of updated highway standards or issues identified in the field regularly impact scope and schedule and ultimately costs.
+Continue tight rein on project delivery.
+Work closely with Caltrans and project contractors to keep changes in scope and schedule to a minimum.
+4 Sustain Metrolink train service as an attractive alternative to driving in Orange County with the limits of available revenue.
 Operational cost of Metrolink service continues to grow as the system ages, track-sharing arrangements with BNSF are revised, and new air quality requirements are implemented.
 Staff will continue to work closely with Metrolink and our partners to ensure cost increases are minimized, while seeking external revenue.
-4 The Next 10 Market Conditions Forecast and Risk Analysis identified strong potential for an increasing-cost environment during the Next 10 delivery years.
-A construction cost pressure index model was created to provide insight on forecasting capital costs.
-The index tracks four near-term cost risks: economic trends (building permits and unemployment), material costs, wage pressures, and economic conditions.
-A program level line item for an economic uncertainty allowance has been included in the freeway cash flow intended to safeguard the program and protect against overcommitting.
-OCTA will continue to monitor and track key early warning indicators.
-While bid items have increased, there were no significant changes this quarter.